Debbieliang9/torchMojiBot/sagemaker/README.md

 Then, create an endpoint configuration:
 1. Click the "Endpoint configurations" tab and click "Create endpoint configuration".
 2. Create a name for the endpoint configuration.
-3. Click "Add model" and select the model we just created.
+3. Click "Add model" and select the model you just created.
 4. Click "Create endpoint configuration".

 Finally, create a SageMaker endpoint:
 1. Click the "Endpoints" tab and click "Create endpoint".
 2. Create a name for the endpoint.
-3. Select "Use an existing endpoint configuration" and choose the endpoint configuration that we just created.
+3. Select "Use an existing endpoint configuration" and choose the endpoint configuration that you just created.
 4. Click "Create endpoint".

 All steps above can also be accomplished via the [SageMaker API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/Welcome.html).